CrelioHealth For Diagnostics

 Tip: To manage this you can assign prefixes or postfixes in the sample id.
 This way you allow the machine can recognize if it is a Fasting or a PP sample.

 Sample accession solves the problem of identifying different samples by sample types.
-The accession list can help phlebotomist, listing exactly which samples are in a queue for which patient.
+The accession list can help phlebotomists, listing exactly which samples are in a queue for which patient.
 Once collected the phlebotomist can acknowledge the collection of the sample by clicking Receive and it moves on for processing.
 This ensures that only samples received in the processing lab will show status as Pending Processing.
 Also, there is always a clear status about the location of the sample.
 So, no time is spent to find a sample in the lab that is unacknowledged

-Barcoding In Sample Accession
+2. Barcoding In Sample Accession

-Barcoding of samples tags physical samples with the Sample Management System or LIMS in an electronically readable way.
+Barcoding of samples tags physical samples with the LIMS Sample Management System in an electronically readable way.
 Simplified and highly granular sample location tracking is possible due to the barcoding of sample containers (vacutainers).
 It allows you to physically track samples by unique Sample IDs, which are unique for a laboratory.

 Examples of different barcode series